 Rising up behind the trees you’ll see what some consider the greatest church of the English speaking world, Westminster Abbey.
-Since 1066 British monarchs, starting with King Harold and William the Conqueror, have been crowned here and there have been at least 16 royal weddings at the abbey including William and Kate’s wedding in April 2011.
+Since 1066 British monarchs, starting with King Harold and William the Conqueror, have been crowned here and there have been at least 16 royal weddings at the Abbey.
 In addition to burials for about a dozen former kings and queens, the honour of being buried at the abbey was extended to generals, admirals, doctors and scientists such as Isaac Newton and Charles Darwin.
-In the centre of the nave is the tomb of The Unknown Warrior, an unidentified British soldier killed in World War I. He was buried on November 11, 1920 and his grave is the only one in the abbey on which it is forbidden to walk.
+In the centre of the nave is the tomb of The Unknown Warrior, an unidentified British soldier killed in World War I. He was buried on November 11, 1920, and his grave is the only one in the abbey on which it is forbidden to walk.

 The Palace of Westminster and Westminster Abbey including Saint Margaret’s Church have been a UNESCO World Heritage Site since 1987.